Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Located in the 9th arrondissement, you will find that this museum is kind of off the beaten path, and a bit less crowded and touristy.

-Along with all of his works prominently displayed, you will be able to explore the living quarters where he and his family actually lived.
+Along with all of his works prominently displayed, you will be able to explore the living quarters where he and his family lived.

 The architecture is glorious, and there is a grand circular staircase that will lead you from the second to the third floor, which could be the backdrop for a wonderful and memorable picture of your Parisian visit.

-Look here: Paris Museum Pass: 2, 4, or 6 Days
+Book Here: Paris Museum Pass: 2, 4, or 6 Days

 Packing Tips For Your 5 Days In Paris

-If you are planning on taking a lot of pictures with your phone you will definitely want to consider an external charging battery.
 This Anker high-speed phone charging battery is the exact one I carry with me on all of my trips.

 My daughter gifted me with this FugeTek Selfie Stick and Tripod for my birthday.
 It has Bloothtooth connectivity so it is very easy to use.
-It is made of durable aluminum and is very lightweight and easy to carry.
-I love mine and I think you will enjoy it too!

-I was never a fan of packing cubes until I tried them out!
-Now I am sold.
 These Bagail packing cubes are the exact ones I use whenever I travel.
 I cannot believe how much more organized I am now!
-And I never leave without them anymore.

 I never leave home on a trip without my Bobble filtration bottle.
 The 18.5-ounce size is perfect for travel and it will fit nicely in the pocket of a backpack or your purse.
-Also when filled with water, it is not too heavy to carry.

 And the Bobble carbon filter ensures fresh clean water whenever and wherever you fill the Bobble.
-You can find filter replacements here.
+You can find filter replacements here. .

-You will want to bring a backpack or daypack with you to store snacks, your water bottle, phone, extra clothes, etc..
 This foldable water-resistant backpack would be great.
 It is very affordable and is available in many color options for you to choose from.

 Mostly everyone is familiar with the Skechers brand, and these Air Run high fashion sneakers come in a lot of colors to match your outfits and are still affordable.

-We all need to protect our eyes from the sun’s harmful UVA/UVB rays.
 These unisex polarized sunglasses come in a lot of lens colors and frame designs and are extremely affordable too.

 If you are fond of the aviator-style of sunglasses these polarized aviators may interest you.
-I like polarized sunglasses because they remove the glare off the water and help you to see things more clearly.
-This will be very helpful in Paris.

 If you are in need of new luggage, this expandable soft side spinner luggage is affordable and comes in lots of colors.
 If you like hard-sided better, then you may favor this hard-sided luggage set better.